 The Leader might add to that the officers of the court such as the county sheriffs.

 Absolutely, also the officers of the court.

-I agree with Senator McDowell that it is important to recognise that we are Members of the Upper House and we are democratically elected.
-Under our Constitution and rules of engagement, Members of the Seanad are required to be available to sit on the joint committees of the Houses.
+I agree with Senator McDowell that it is important to recognise that we are Members of the Upper House and democratically elected.
+Under the Constitution and rules of engagement, Members of the Seanad are required to be available to sit on the joint committees of the Houses.
 Senator McDowell secured 5,661 votes.
 I can tell the Deputy who mentioned it that I received 6,419, which is 11.5% of the vote in my constituency in the last election.
 Many Members here got more than I did.

 I got 18,000.

 My point is that we are entitled to be here.

 Senator Joe O'Reilly raised the issue of small towns and businesses.
 He has been the champion of small towns.
 I will have the Minister for Rural and Community Development, Deputy Michael Ring, come to the House in the new year to discuss the issue.

 Cloisim an méid a bhí le rá ag an Seanadóir Ó Donnghaile mar gheall ar chúrsaí Gaeilge, go mórmhór Bliain na Gaeilge atá críochnaithe againn ach beidh sí ar ais arís le cúnamh Dé.
 Beidh díospóireacht faoin Ghaeilge leis an Aire Stáit nua sa bhliain úr.